giacomocarlini/giacomocarlini.github.io/index.md

 **My research interests are in Macroeconomics, Labor Economics, Growth and Development.**

-_I am on the 24/25 Economic Job Market_

 You can contact me at [g.carlini@qmul.ac.uk](mailto:g.carlini@qmul.ac.uk)

 You can find my CV <a href="assets/gcarlini_cv.pdf" target="_blank">here.</a>